Inchie/FlowGraph.Neo4jExample/README.md

 ### Installation

-I highly recommend to use **docker**.
-For this example I created a repository with all needed docker containers.
-You find it [here!!!!](https://github.com/Inchie/FlowGraph.Docker).
+I highly recommend using **docker**.
+For this example I have created a repository with all the necessary docker containers.
+You can find it [here!!!!](https://github.com/Inchie/FlowGraph.Docker).

 In this repository I set the following path to the *example application*.
 Feel free to change it (But don't forget to change it in the docker-compose.yaml too).